PolyEd/MicroMouse/maze/README.md

 Ethan's maze generating code!
-It makes a .bmp file with a colored maze
+It makes a .bmp file with a colored maze.
+That's it, really.